ClarenceJiang71/Conversational-agent-new-llama-index/README.md

 # 🦙🧪  Llama Lab 🧬🦙

+This is originally a repo from llama lab where it dicusses 3 projects built by llama index.
+But all codes are written in a very old version of Llama Index.
+I am interested in the conversational agent project and hope to 1. rebuild the whole demo with the current version (0.10.28) of llama index 2. adding more features into the project.
+Below is the original Readme from Llama-hab

 Llama Lab is a repo dedicated to building cutting-edge projects using [LlamaIndex](https://github.com/jerryjliu/llama_index).

 LlamaIndex is an interface for LLM data augmentation.
 It provides easy-to-use and flexible tools to index